TaitoUnited/react-native-template/docs/EAS.md

 ### Make your first build

-We are using **Github Actions** to create the builds, but we need to run the first ones using the *eas cli* to be able to generate the credentials.
+We are using **Github Actions** to create the builds, but we need to run the first ones using the _eas cli_ to be able to generate the credentials.

-Run the script `android:build:test` for android and `ios:build:test` for ios.
+Run the script `eas:build` and follow the instructions.

 We **highly suggest** to let EAS generate the credentials for you.
-You can also do it manually by following the instructions here: https://docs.expo.dev/app-signing/local-credentials/
+You can also do it manually by following the instructions here: <https://docs.expo.dev/app-signing/local-credentials/>

 For **Android**, it will suggest to create a new keystore.

 For **iOS**, it will ask you to login to your Apple Developer account.
 It will then ask you to select a team and create a new distribution certificate and provisioning profile.
-If you are building using the *Taito United* team, do not create a new certificate but reuse the one they suggest.
+If you are building using the _Taito United_ team, do not create a new certificate but reuse the one they suggest.
 Make sure you have the right permissions to create certificates and provisioning profiles.

 Once the build is done, you can download the artifacts from the **Builds** tab in EAS dashboard and see the generated credentials in the **Credentials** tab.